SriHarsha-23/shape-detector-submission/README.md

 # Shape Detection Challenge Submission

-This repository contains my submission for the Shape Detection Challenge.
+This project is my solution for the Shape Detection Challenge.
 All the original algorithm code is located in the `src/main.ts` file, inside the `ShapeDetector` class.

 ## My Approach